gxf1212/notes/course/molecular-immunology/molecular-immunology.md

 ## Basic problem: how we respond to danger

-### Reserach
+### Research

-- Development, differentiation of immune cells and regulation
+- Development, differentiation of immune cells, and regulation
 - recognition mechanism, processes of immune response
 - interplay with other systems, relationship with various diseases

 ### Applications

-- diagonsis, treatment, prevention of diseases
+- diagnosis, treatment, prevention of diseases
 - biotechnology, etc

 ## Clone selection theory

 - Every immune cell expresses a receptor for a single antigen.
 Our body creates a library of immune cells, i.e. receptors recognizing all antigens.
 - When an antigen binds to its specific receptor, that cell is activated to proliferate itself.
 All daughter cells expressing the same receptor are called a clone.
-- If the receptor binds to its antigen during development of cells, the clone is aborted, which makes immune tolerance.
+- If the receptor binds to its antigen during the development of cells, the clone is aborted, which makes immune tolerance.

 ## Components